Southeast Event Centre

 The Southeast Event Centre is a hockey arena and multi-purpose facility located in downtown Steinbach, Manitoba, Canada.

 Its main 2,400-seat rink is the home to the Steinbach Pistons of the Manitoba Junior Hockey League.
 The 112,000 square foot facility also includes a public gym, restaurant, walking track and other facilities.
 It is adjacent to the smaller T.G.
 Smith Arena, the Steinbach Curling Club, and a movie theatre.

 Construction began in 2023, with the arena opening in 2025.
-The cost of construction is estimated to be $74.3 million.
+The cost of construction was estimated to be $74.3 million.
 The arena replaced the Centennial Arena, built in 1967 and demolished in 2023.

+Events

+Curling

+A view inside the Southeast Event Centre during the 2026 Players` Championship.

+In January 2026, the Southeast Event Centre hosted the Players' Championship of the Grand Slam of Curling.
+The championships were won by the Ross Whyte team of Scotland and the Silvana Tirinzoni team of Switzerland.